CPEN541-FutureGazer/docs/report/4-prototype.md

 From hereafter, we will refer to these visual representation of participants in the meeting as *Avatar Views* (*View* class).
 As outlined earlier in [Section on research questions](#research-questions-and-scope), we propose two types of avatars to explore: 3D head avatars (*HeadView* class) and 2D eye avatars (*EyeView* class).

 `insert figure of head view class and the eye view class`

+For user experiments, we create *mock avatars* to replicate/simulate real meeting participants.
+This creates an illusion for the test participants as if they’re real people to help us speed up the testing process without involving lots of people.
+However, as it is an illusion, it might affect how people perceive our prototype -- as we discuss in [Section 7.
+Limitations](#limitations).

 ### Heads